grz0zrg/fsynth/documentation/mk/docs/index.md

 # About

-[Fragment](https://www.fsynth.com) is a collaborative cross-platform audiovisual live coding environment with **pixels based** *image-synth*, the sound synthesis is **powered by pixels data** produced by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
+[Fragment](https://www.fsynth.com) is a collaborative cross-platform audiovisual live coding environment with **bitmap-based** *image-synth* approach, the sound synthesis is **powered by pixels data** produced algorithmically or by drawing over a canvas.

-Fragment has a progressive learning curve, anyone can start to experiment with sounds and visuals really quickly.
+Fragment has a progressive learning curve, anyone can start to experiment with sounds and visuals quickly.

-Fragment has many features making it a bliss to produce any kind of sounds which can be associated with visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software, Fragment potential is almost boundless.
+Fragment has many features making it a bliss to produce any kind of sounds and visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.

 Many videos of most features are available on [the official YouTube channel](https://www.youtube.com/channel/UC2CJFT1_ybPcTNlT6bVG0WQ)